-Already in use in schools across the whole of the UK, askEddi have launched their core product Assessor in 2019 and are rapidly changing the way test data is added and interpreted by teachers, school leaders and data managers.
+Already in use in schools across the whole of the UK, askEddi have launched their core products Assessor and Attendance in 2019 and are rapidly changing the way data is added and interpreted by teachers, school leaders and data managers.

 Eddi stands for Education data intelligence and our goal is to become integrated into day to day life in schools as the go-to for any questions about test scores, attendance, national benchmarking and student performance.